Stripe vs Paddle vs Lemon Squeezy: Which Actually Saves More?

 With Paddle or Lemon Squeezy, the platform is the merchant.
 The dependency is deeper in some ways and shallower in others:

-The structural observation: both models create platform dependency.
+The key distinction: both models create platform dependency.
 With Stripe, the dependency is on payment processing infrastructure.
 With an MoR, the dependency extends to the merchant relationship itself.
 Neither is inherently more or less risky — but the nature of the dependency, and what breaks when it breaks, is structurally different.
+For more on how to evaluate and document these dependencies, see Documentation Gap: What Authorities See.

 For a deeper examination of platform dependency patterns, see Payment Rails Are Not Infrastructure: What Platform-Dependent Founders Miss and Indie Hackers: Your Stripe Dashboard Is Not a Financial Structure.